Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: Decoupling out of Thermal Equilibrium

 { 0.1cm}

-For {\bf decoupling out of TE} we recall that typically, thermalization is reached by the mixing of the particle modes and the scattering between particles which redistribute the particles in phase space: the higher momentum modes are populated by a \emph{cascade} whose wave front moves towards the ultraviolet region akin to a direct cascade in turbulence, leaving in its wake a state of nearly local TE but with a temperature lower than that of equilibrium \citep{DdV}.
-Hence, when the dark matter particles at decoupling are not yet at thermodynamical equilibrium, their momentum distribution is expected to be peaked at smaller momenta than in the TE case since the ultraviolet cascade is not yet completed \citep{DdV}.
-Therefore, the distribution function at decoupling out of TE can be written as

-\be f_d^{out ~ TE} (p) = \frac{f_0}{e^{\frac{p}{\xi \; T_d}}-1} \; \theta(p^0 - p) \; , \ee where $ \xi = 1 $ at TE and $ \xi \lesssim 1 $ before thermodynamical equilibrium is attained. $ f_0 \sim 1 $ is a normalization factor and $ p^0 $ cuts the spectrum in the ultraviolet region not yet reached by the cascade.
-These features and the distribution function out of TE are generic and universal, the result is unique irrespective of the different ways the bosons forming a BEC can be out of TE, because the formation of a BEC is a unique process requiring one universal condition $T_d \leq T_c $.
+where $ \xi = 1 $ at TE and $ \xi \lesssim 1 $ before thermodynamical equilibrium is attained; $ f_0 \sim 1 $ is a normalization factor and $ p^0 $ cuts the spectrum in the ultraviolet region not yet reached by the cascade. \begin{itemize} \item{The above features and the distribution function out of TE eq.(\ref{fuera}) are generic and universal, the result is unique irrespective of the different ways the massive bosons forming a BEC can be out of TE, because the formation of a BEC is a unique process requiring one universal condition $ T_d \leq T_c $.} \item{ Eq.(\ref{fuera}) describes out of equilibrium massive scalar particles \citep{DdV}.
+Out of equilibrium massless scalar particles were studied in refs. \cite{mitk}, \cite{aabe}, \cite {beraxi}.} \end{itemize}

 The distribution function eq.(\ref{fuera}) yields for $ U $ and $ V $ through eqs.(\ref{resto}) and (\ref{v2}),